aymuos15/sha1inbrowser/README.md

-# SHA1 in Browser: Anonymised ID Generation
+# Pseudo-Anonymised ID Generation

-This web-based interface enables the use of the SHA-1 hashing algorithm on CSV files for the generation of pseudo-anonymised IDs, currently used for the AIMBraTS project.
+This interface enables the use of the SHA-1 hashing algorithm on CSV files for the generation of pseudo-anonymised IDs, currently used for the AIMBraTS project.
 The application operates entirely client-side, ensuring that no data is transmitted outside of the local machine.
-To begin, simply open go to: [Compute SHA-1 from CSV in Browser](https://cai4cai.ml)
+To begin, simply go to: [Pseudo-Anonymised ID Generator](https://cai4cai.ml/sha1inbrowser/)

 ## Motivation